LED Lighting for Healthcare Facilities

 Many hospital lights are on 24 hours per day and are maintenance intensive while generating significant heat load for air conditioning systems.
 Our Healthcare LED lighting uses up to 85% less electricity than traditional lighting, generates practically no heat, and virtually eliminates lighting maintenance for 100,000 hours or more.
 As such, the payback period for hospital LED lighting on 24 hours per day is less than one year, and ten year savings across the facility reaches into the millions of dollars.

-Quotations referenced below are among many that have identified the need for Kelvin temperature (Correlated Color Temperature) adjustable low glare lighting in healthcare facilities:
+Quotations referenced below are among many that have identified the need for Kelvin temperature (Correlated Color Temperature) adjustable low glare lighting for healthcare facilities:

 “Light is a potent stimulus for regulating biology and behavior.
 Light has the capacity to restore health in clinical applications, such as treating sleep disorders.”
 Circadian and Neurobiological Effects of Solid State Lighting (LED) in Humans, Human Factors in Lighting Design Symposium, February 12, 2013, George C. Brainard Ph.D., Department of Neurology, Thomas Jefferson Medical School, Philadelphia.